Sexual cannibalism: Mate binding

 Mate binding refers to a pre-copulatory courtship behavior where the male deposits silk onto the abdomen of the female while simultaneously massaging her in order to reduce her aggressive behavior.
 This action allows for initial and subsequent copulatory bouts.
 While both chemical and tactile cues are important factors for reducing cannibalistic behaviors, the latter functions as a resource to calm the female, exhibited in the orb-weaver spider species, Nephila pilipes.
 Additional hypotheses suggest that male silk contains pheromones which seduce the female into submission.
 However, silk deposits are not necessary for successful copulation.
 The primary factor in successful subsequent copulation lies in the tactile communication between the male and female spider that results in female acceptance of the male.
 The male mounts the posterior portion of the female's abdomen, while rubbing his spinnerets on her abdomen during his attempt at copulation.
 Mate binding was not necessary for the initiation of copulation in the golden orb-weaving spider, except when the female was resistant to mating.
 Subsequent copulatory bouts are imperative for the male's ability to copulate due to prolonged sperm transfer, therefore increasing his probability of paternity.

 Courtship displays

 Courtship displays in sexually cannibalistic spiders are imperative in order to ensure the female is less aggressive.
-Additional courtship displays include pre-copulatory dances such as those observed in the redback spider, and vibrant male coloration morphologies which function as female attraction mechanisms, as seen in the peacock spider, Maratus volans.
+Additional courtship displays include pre-copulatory dances such as those observed in the redback spider, and vibrant male coloration morphologies which function as female attraction mechanisms, as seen in the peacock spider, Maratus volans, or in Habronattus pyrrithrix.
 Nuptial gifts play a vital role in safe copulation for males in some species.
 Males present meals to the female to facilitate opportunistic mating while the female is distracted.

 Subsequent improvements in male adaptive mating success include web reduction, as seen in the Western black widow, Latrodectus hesperus.
 Once mating occurs, the males destroy a large portion of the female's web to discourage the female from future mating, thus reducing polyandry, which has been observed in the Australian redback spider, Latrodectus hasselti.